ProjectOpenSea/shipyard-example-project/README.md

 ```

 ## Overview
-Shipyard comes with some batteries included

-- [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts), [Solady](https://github.com/Vectorized/solady), and Shipyard-core smart contracts as dependencies, ready with [`solc` remappings](https://docs.soliditylang.org/en/latest/path-resolution.html#import-remapping) so you can jump into writing your own contracts right away
-- `forge fmt` configured as the default formatter for VSCode projects
-- Github Actions workflows that run `forge fmt --check` and `forge test` on every push and PR
-  - A separate action to automatically fix formatting issues on PRs by commenting `!fix` on the PR
-- A pre-configured, but still minimal `foundry.toml`
-  - high optimizer settings by default for gas-efficient smart contracts
-  - an explicit `solc` compiler version for reproducible builds
-  - no extra injected `solc` metadata for simpler Etherscan verification and [deterministic cross-chain deploys via CREATE2](https://0xfoobar.substack.com/p/vanity-addresses).
-  - a separate build profile for CI with increased fuzz runs for quicker local iteration, while still ensuring your contracts are well-tested

-## Usage
+### Shipyard proper
 Shipyard can be used as a starting point or a toolkit in a wide variety of circumstances.
 In general, if you're building something NFT related, you're likely to find something useful here.
-For the sake of exploring some of what Shipyard has to offer in concrete terms, here's a guide on how to deploy an NFT contract.
+For more info on [Shipyard](https://github.com/ProjectOpenSea/shipyard), check out its repository.

+### Shipyard tutorial
+The tutorial covers the process of deploying an NFT contract, ranging from [ERC721 concepts](exampleNFTTutorial/ERC721Concepts.md), [setting up a dev environment](exampleNFTTutorial/EnvironmentSetup.md), [running tests](exampleNFTTutorial/Testing.md), [customizing the behavior of an NFT contract](exampleNFTTutorial/CustomNFTFunctionality.md), to [deploying](exampleNFTTutorial/Deploying.md).

+The table of contents and a brief intro can be found [here](exampleNFTTutorial/Overview.md).

-### Quick Deploy Guide
+## Quick Deploy Guide

-To deploy an NFT contract to the Goerli testnet, fund an address with 0.25 Goerli ETH, swap in the appropriate values for `<your_key>` and `<your_pk>` in this command, open a terminal window, and run the following:
+To deploy an NFT contract to the Goerli testnet, fund an address with 0.25 Goerli ETH, swap in the appropriate value `<your_pk>` in this command, open a terminal window, and run the following:

-TODO: update this to do the template thing.
-And add a bit about staying up to date with the latest.

 ```
 mkdir my-shipyard-based-project &&